yangfangs/physpetools/docs/docs/usage.md

     - RAxML_bootstrap.T1: Bootstrap result by RAxML
     - RAxML_info.T1: The info of run RAxMl.

-* temp: The temp data by PhySpeTree, `it's very important to user to check the key steps`.
+* temp: The temp data by PhySpeTree, `it's very important to users to check the key steps`.

     - 16srnadata: Contain SSU rRNA data retrieved form SILVA database.